 We also enjoyed complimentary breakfasts each day, which we could take in the executive lounge, at the main breakfast buffet, or at the hotel’s Japanese restaurant.
 We tried out the traditional Japanese breakfast twice (it was great) and on the other occasions dined in the lounge.

 Breakfast normally costs around $50 per person at this hotel, so this benefit was worth $500 for our stay.

 The other benefits conferred by my status included earning more points for the stay, receiving complimentary bottles of water each day and a late 2pm checkout on the day of departure.

-All up, the benefits totalled over $1000 – a fantastic deal in my books – and receiving them really added to our enjoyment of the hotel.
+All up, the benefits easily totalled over $1000 – a fantastic deal in my books – and they really added to our enjoyment of the hotel.

-This is just one example of the perks travellers can enjoy with the highly-rewarding Amex Platinum Card.
-For another example, check out my recent experience of receiving over 600 Euros of benefits during a hotel stay in Vienna that I booked through Amex’s Fine Hotels and Resorts Program.
+This is just one example of the perks travellers can enjoy with the highly-rewarding Platinum Card.
+Another example is my recent experience of getting over 600 Euros of benefits during a hotel stay in Vienna that was booked through Amex’s Fine Hotels and Resorts Program.

 You can read more about the Amex Platinum Card and pick up 80,000 bonus points in my card review, here.